laurencw348/applewebsite/documents/design-journey.md

 Finally, the last page includes both directions and parking information, which is appripriate for my target audience because many college students have a car in Ithaca, so info about the best way to get to the festival and where to park will be very useful for them.
 I also included other transportation options (the TCAT and the bus), because visitors/tourists who don't have a car may need to know other ways of getting to the festival.

-For the site's design/layout, I tried to make it as appropriate for both my target audiences as possible.
+For the site's design/layout, my overall goal was to make sure that healthy eating individuals felt at 'home', and tourists felt excited by the opportunity to visit the unique festival.
 By making the colorscheme green and red, I am appealing to the audience of health concious individuals as these colors convey ideas of health, nature, and greenery.
+On each page, I also included a different large header image, such that it is the first thing that users see when they visit each page.
+This would appeal greatly to tourists, as they can see how beautiful Ithaca is and how fun the Apple Festival would be.
+This would also be especially appealing since they may not have heard much about Apple Fest or Ithaca before.
+For the font, I used more fun and somewhat childish fonts because I want to convey the idea that the festival is really welcoming and enjoyable.

 ### Responsive Design Considerations (Milestone 2)
 > Explain how you adapted your design to be responsive (support both mobile and desktop versions).

 To ensure my site supports both mobile and desktop versions, I used media queries.
-More specifically, I  More spefically, for the pages with a sidebar, I used media queries to shift the sidebar to the bottom or top of the page when the user is on a mobile device in order to make better utilization of the horizontal space.
+For my queries, Since most mobile devices often have screen sizes that are less than 600px wide, I set the maximum width on my media queries to 600px.
+More specifically, for the pages with a sidebar, I used media queries to shift the sidebar to the bottom or top of the page when the user is on a mobile device in order to make better utilization of the horizontal space.
 On the 'thigns to do' page, I also ensured that on mobile versions, the image of each activity is positioned on top of the description of the activity, so the text is still easily readable on mobile versions.
 I also inverted the columns and rows of the table to ensure that mobile users don't have to use horizontal scroll while looking at the schedule of performances.
 On the 'things to buy' page, I also used media queries to make it such that each item is laid out vertically, and also moved the right side bar to the top of the page.
 Finally, on the 'directions and parking' page, I removed the margins of the two paragraphs to make better utilization of the horizontal space.

 ### Coded Draft Desktop Website (Milestone 2)
 > Include screenshots of the draft version of your desktop design AND your mobile design.
 Include a screenshot for every page.
 If you're using Firefox, click the 3 dot button in the address bar and select "Take a Screenshot."